-Keep the muzzle of the shotgun pointed in a safe direction, and your fingers out of the trigger guard and away from the trigger at all times.
+Keep the muzzle of the shotgun pointed in a safe direction, and your fingers out of the trigger guard and away from the triggers at all times.

 - 1. Move the manual safety slide to the "SAFE" position (refer to Manual Safety Operation, page 5). - 2.
 Hold the shotgun with one hand grasping the buttstock immediately behind the receiver tang and the other hand firmly grasping the forearm. - 3.
-Apply upward pressure with the hand grasping the forearm and ease the muzzle up until movement of the barrels stops with the breech fully closed. - 4.
-When the breech is fully closed, the top lever snaps left to the center position, aligned with the safety slide and the muzzle.
+Apply upward pressure with the hand grasping the forearm and ease the muzzle up until movement of the barrels stops with the breech fully closed.